wangjiezhe/awesome-stars/README.md

 - [pymux](https://github.com/jonathanslenders/pymux) - A terminal multiplexer (like tmux) in Python
 - [ydcv](https://github.com/felixonmars/ydcv) - YouDao Console Version - Simple wrapper for Youdao online translate (Chinese &lt;-&gt; English) service API, as an alternative to the StarDict Console Version(sdcv).
 - [jieba](https://github.com/fxsjy/jieba) - 结巴中文分词
+- [linux-insides](https://github.com/0xAX/linux-insides) - A little bit about a linux kernel
 - [big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 - [percol](https://github.com/mooz/percol) - adds flavor of interactive filtering to the traditional pipe concept of UNIX shell
 - [glances](https://github.com/nicolargo/glances) - Glances an Eye on your system.
 A top/htop alternative.